Which Wacom Cintiq Is Best? – Cintiq vs. Cintiq Pro

 If you’re a professional artist but want to save some space on your desk and some money in your wallet, then the slightly smaller 24-inch pen display is the best Wacom Cintiq for you.

-The Pro 24 has the same specs as its larger sibling, including the same 4K resolution and multi-touch functionality, only its screen diagonal of 23.6 inch is a bit smaller.
+The Wacom Cintiq Pro 24 has the same specs as its larger sibling, including the same 4K resolution and multi-touch functionality, only its screen diagonal of 23.6 inch is a bit smaller.
 And with around 16 pounds (7.2 kg), it’s also a bit lighter than the 19 lbs (13 kg) of the Pro 32.

 Learn more in our full Wacom Cintiq Pro 24 Review.

-3. Wacom Cintiq Pro 16 Touch
+3. Wacom Cintiq Pro 16

 Wacom Cintiq Pro 16 Key Specs